ecklab/ecklab.github.io/index.md

      hspace="25"
      vspace="10"
      align = "left"
-     />[Colin Alberts](https://www.linkedin.com/in/colin-alberts/) - Applied Mathematics student at the University of Illinois Urbana-Champaign.
+     />[Colin Alberts](https://www.linkedin.com/in/colin-alberts/) - Colin is an Applied Mathematics student at the University of Illinois Urbana-Champaign.

 <br>